 We chose HRdirect as our top anti-harassment training company because it offers 50-state compliant training at very flexible price points.
 Employers can choose the training format and topics that work best for their employees and be confident that the training will meet federal and state requirements.

 In addition to training materials, HRdirect also offers compliance-related products such as posters and placards.
-HRdirect’s $20 e-learning course for employees is interactive, available in both English and Spanish, and grants employees access for one year after purchase.
+HRdirect’s $20 sexual harassment training e-learning course for employees is interactive, available in both English and Spanish, and grants employees access for one year after purchase.

 HRTrainingCenter is part of TrainingCenter, a company that started in 1994 to provide training programs for a number of different topics and industries including HR, payroll, accounting, insurance, and sales.
 Among its other options, TrainingCenter offers programs related to ADA compliance, COBRA, HIPAA, labor law, and more.